Bugatti EB 110: Specifications

 The car has a 60-valve, quad-turbocharged V12 engine fed through 12 individual throttle bodies, powering all four wheels through a six-speed manual transmission.
 The 3500 cc engine has a bore x stroke of 81x56.6 mm.

-The EB110 GT had a power output of 412 kW at 8,000 rpm and 611 Nm of torque at 3,750 rpm.
+The EB 110 GT had a power output of 412 kW at 8,000 rpm and 611 Nm of torque at 3,750 rpm.

 The performance oriented Super Sport version had the engine tuned to a maximum power output of 450 kW at 8,250 rpm and 650 Nm of torque at 4,200 rpm.

-The car uses a double wishbone suspension, with the chassis built by Aérospatiale, an aircraft company, and made from carbon fibre.
+The car uses a double wishbone suspension mounted to a chassis made from carbon fibre skins bonded to aluminium honeycomb.
 Equipped with Gandini's trademark scissor doors, it has a glass engine cover that provides a view of the V12 engine.
 The GT is equipped with a speed-sensitive electronic rear wing and active air flaps near the rear window that can be raised at the flick of a switch manually, while the Super Sport has a fixed rear wing.